Jay Peter Salvas is a New York City–based creative director, graphic designer, and visual artist.

 Issue 01: Pittsburgh, PA

-Issue 01: Pittsburgh, PA explores the former hub of major American wealth and industry.
-Today, the city boasts a rich stock of historic architecture and a strong nonprofit sector, reflecting a legacy of spatial ingenuity and providing artists with room to create.
+Issue 01: Pittsburgh, PA explores a former hub of American wealth and industry, now defined by historic architecture, a strong nonprofit sector, and space for artists to create.

 Issue 02: Baltimore, MD

-Issue 02: Baltimore, MD explores the creative grit of a tough, charismatic seaport city known for Old Bay seasoning, Hairspray, and a reputation for high crime.
-The city leaves a strong impression—at times a jolt to the senses with its raw intensity; at others, a welcoming embrace from the bold, enthusiastic artistic communities that have made it their home.
+Issue 02: Baltimore, MD explores the creative grit of a charismatic seaport city known for Old Bay seasoning and Hairspray—where a raw urban intensity meets bold, welcoming artistic communities.

 Issue 03: Kansas City, MO

-Issue 03: Kansas City, MO heads straight into the heart of the heartland.
-Steeped in Americana and rich with history—from jazz music and political gangsters to cattle trading—today’s Kansas City represents a microcosm of contemporary American culture at large.
+Issue 03: Kansas City, MO explores the heart of the heartland, steeped in Americana and history—from jazz and political gangsters to cattle trading—now reflecting a microcosm of contemporary American culture and providing space for artists to create.

 Issue 04: Providence, RI